Back to All Events

 Patti Russotti - Making Alternative Digital Prints: Transfer Film and inkAID Receptive Coatings on a Variety of Surfaces

-July 23 - 26, 2025 10 - 4 pm CST
+In-Person: July 23 - 26, 2025 10 - 4 pm CST

 Bridgeport Art Center, Jeffrey Hirst Studio, Chicago, IL